tylerwhall/zephyr-rust/README.rst

 * x86
 * armv7m

+Really anything that works with Zephyr and Rust should work.
+Only need to define a target.json and add a case for it in CMakelists.

 TODO
 ****

-* syscall bindings for inline functions in kernel mode
-* println
+* thread local storage
-* alloc
+* alloc from user mode
+* abstraction for pointers to kernel objects
 * safe wrappers (threads, semaphores, etc.)
+* panic
+* test runner

 Complete
 ========

-* generate syscall bindings
+* generate syscall bindings (including inline functions in kernel mode)
+* minimal port of rust libstd
+* println
+* alloc from kernel mode (Box)
 * split into zephyr-sys and zephyr crates

 License